pololu/libpololu-avr/arduino/README-Arduino.txt

 After installing, you should see several new features inside the Arduino IDE:

-* You should see entries for the Orangutans in the Boards menu.
+* You should see entries for the Orangutans in the Board menu.
-* You should see an entry for the Pololu USB AVR Programmer in the Programmers menu.
+* You should see an entry for the Pololu USB AVR Programmer in the Programmer menu.
 * You should see several new entries in the "Examples" menu, like "OrangutanMotors" and "OrangutanLCD".